 - A standing desk.
 I’ve tried working on a computer while standing still for a long period of time, and I don’t care for it.
 But it’d be nice to have the option for shorter periods of time.
 (I haven’t researched sit-stand desks, i.e., desks with adjustable heights to accommodate both sitting and standing.)

-- A treadmill that is designed to be a walking desk (like this or this or this).
-My problem with these treadmills is that they are for walking only.
+- A treadmill that is designed to be a walking desk (like this).
+My problem with such treadmills is that they are for walking only.
 Their max speed is 4 miles per hour.
 I usually run not slower than 7 or 8 mph on treadmills.

-- A large desk that goes over a treadmill (like this).
+- A desk that fits on or over treadmills.
 This is an attractive option if you have space for it, if you can find a desk that fits with your treadmill well, and if you can afford it.
 But if you also want to use your treadmill to run, you’d want to ensure that the desk wouldn’t be in the way at all.

 That helps explain why I designed my walking desk the way I did.

 Here are four components to this setup:

 - When I walk on a treadmill while working on my laptop, my sweet spot is 1.5 or 2 mph.
 I can type and use the mouse on my laptop with no problem while maintaining that speed.
 And I mix it up by changing the incline.
 (I’m typing this article right now while walking on the treadmill at 2 mph with a 2% incline.)